What I've learned from 10 years of bike commuting

 Bike locks

 Bike commuting can be fun and rewarding.
-Its a great way to really be part of the town you are commuting in rather than just driving through.
-It provides you with 'free' exercise and can really help people lose weight or keep weight down.
-I find that it also provides a great start and finish to the work day - the morning ride in is a great way to wake up and get the blood going, and the ride home is a great transition out of a long day at the office.
-Finally, commuting by bike gives me consistency and certainty in how long it is going to take me to get into work.
-In a worst case scenario of heavy traffic, terrible weather and a flat tire, my commute home might take 10 mins more than it normally does - but on a day to day basis, I'm home or at work within a minute or two of every other ride.
-This makes it easy to plan my life, as I'm always pretty certain how long each trip is going to take.
-Compare that to public transport or driving in - where a worst case scenario can have you trapped in traffic for 10, 20, 30 minutes or even more.
+It's a great way to really be part of the town you live in rather than just driving through it.
+It provides 'free' exercise and can really help people keep weight down.
+I find it also gives a great start and finish to the work day - the morning ride in is a great way to wake up and get the blood going, and the ride home is a great transition out of a long day at the office.

 Replies